mikeymizell/flight-planner/assets/user story.md

 GIVEN a flight price checker with form inputs
 WHEN I search for an airport in a city, country or region
 THEN I am presented with a list for aiport codes and where they are located
 WHEN I type the destination and departure airport codes
 THEN I am presented with a list of the cheapest tickets between the two airports, the name of airline providers, and   the currencies used in both cities.
+WHEN I view the list of the cheapest tickets
+THEN I am able to select the number of passengers and a One way or a Round trip
+WHEN I select the number of passengers and a One way or a Round trip and submit the search
+THEN the price changes accordingly
 WHEN I view the different currencies and if they are different
 THEN I am able to choose the currency that I have and the currency that I want to convert to from a dropdown menu
 WHEN I choose each currency